amitnv/Planets/README.md

 - Includes a cool and continuous animation when the images are tapped
 - Has a nice custom built icon
 - Supports dark mode
+- Does not use any third party framework

 Possible improvements:
 - Adding another ProgressView() for images just like the one used for main API